-Lymph nodes are most commonly found in the head and neck, inguinal (groin) area, and armpits, but may occur anywhere on the body.
+Lymph nodes are most commonly found in the neck, inguinal (groin) area and axilla (armpit), but may occur anywhere in the body.
 FNA is used to identify the nature of disease within a lymph node.
-It may be due to infection, routine enlargement, or malignancy.
-When results come back benign, we may do additional to refine the diagnosis.
+It may be due to infection, benign enlargement, or malignancy (cancer).
+When results come back benign, we may do additional testing to refine the diagnosis.
 When results come back malignant, we may perform additional testing to confirm the diagnosis.

 The FNA Procedure

 For the procedure, a local anesthetic numbs the area where the needle is inserted.
 Most patients experience nothing more than mild discomfort.
 Once the needle is inserted, one or more samples of cells are removed from the area.
 For abnormalities deep within the neck, ultrasound imaging can be used to guide the needle into the correct area.
 Once the samples are collected, the needle is removed and pressure is placed on the affected area.
 In most cases, the procedure takes no more than five minutes.